davidbrowning/4700/cs4700/projects/prolog/adventure/README.md

 $ source ./run_tests.sh
  * User may then call $ t$a where a is greater than 0 and a is less than 17 (e.g. t14)

+For week 4, run tests 27-32. (if you don't have bash, use the strings in run_tests.sh to test).

 ## Contributors

 Just Me